Subscribe to Design Weekly e-News

 “There’s a lack of women role models in architecture, but not because they are not there,” says Adlakha.
 “It’s because we don’t hear enough about them.
 So, with this book, we wanted to highlight women out there doing amazing things within the profession.”

-Another project to come, also grown out of PWIA, focuses on 50 years of women in architecture at the School, says Trubiano.
+Another project to come, also grown out of PWID, focuses on 50 years of women in architecture at the School, says Trubiano.
 A research position next school year is being generously funded by Penn alumna Mary Keefe (W’81), of Philadelphia architecture firm MGA Partners.

 “We’ll be looking through the archives and alumni list, seeing where these women are, where they’ve been,” says Trubiano.